AnkitNub/heartdisease-classification/README.md

 Collect the data from various sources as this is a personal project we could use a open source dataset for heart disease. (https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).

 3) Evaluation:
-If we are able to get a accuracy of more than 95% we can further pursue the model and make it better.
+Achieving an accuracy rate exceeding 95% is a crucial milestone, warranting further refinement and enhancement of the model.

 4) Features:
-These are all the features on which we are going to identify if our patient has any heart disease or not.
+The following features serve as the basis for discerning the presence or absence of heart disease in our patients.
 * age
 * sex
 * chest pain type (4 values)